hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

     though of very ancient date, receives a coating, as it were, of later events in the hands of the sectarians, to exalt their particular sect.
-3.  [^](#tx3)The commentaries are of various sorts such as the Bhâshya, Tikâ, Tippani, Churni, etc., of which all except the Bhashya are explanations of the text or difficult words in the text.
+3.  [^](#tx3)The commentaries are of various sorts such as the Bhāshya, Tikā, Tippani, Churni, etc., of which all except the Bhashya are explanations of the text or difficult words in the text.
 The Bhashya is not properly a commentary, but the elucidation of a system of philosophy out of texts, the object being not to explain the words,